pi-yush/anon-crypt/Readme.md

 * Dependencies can be installed using requirements.txt file.
 * The codes are tested to work for Python 3.6 or higher.
 * The codes for Dandelion and Dandelion++ are self sufficient.
 However, to run the codes for LN, data from real LN network snapshots is required, which is provided in the form of JSON files (see releases).
 * LN code outputs data in different directories.
-This data can  be used to perform analysis of plot data (using the plotting scripts provided in each folder)
+This data can be used for plotting (using the plotting scripts provided in each folder) or to perform additional analysis.